sapcc/openstack-rate-limit-middleware/docs/user.md

 | scope           | The scope of the request. |
 | target_type_uri | The CADF target type URI of the request. |

+In addition the `openstack_ratelimit_requests_ratelimit_total` metric comes with a `level` label indicating whether a global or local rate limit was the limit.

 # Burst requests